Carla-Garcia-Lozano/IAS-managers-practices-and-perceptions/README.md

 The project is conducted within the framework of the international research project [AlienScenarios](https://alien-scenarios.org/)whose aim is to explore potential future scenarios for IAS trends in the 21st century and provide crucial information for proactive IAS management and policies.
 The AlienScenarios project is funded by the joint call for research proposals 2017-2018 Belmont Forum and BiodivERsA, under the BiodivScen ERA-Net COFUND program.

-This material is **licensed** under CC BY-NC-ND.
-This license allows reusers to copy and distribute the material in any medium or format in unadapted form only, for noncommercial purposes only, and only so long as attribution is given to the creator.

-CC BY-NC-ND includes the following elements: BY -- Credit must be given to the creator NC -- Only non-commercial uses of the work are permitted ND -- No derivatives or adaptations of the work are permitted

 ## Trends of IAS

 ### Number of IAS